Heegaard Floer homology of broken fibrations over the circle: Introduction

 In Section \ref{section2}, we construct a Heegaard diagram associated with a broken fibration and investigate the properties of this diagram.
 We also give a calculation of perturbed Heegaard Floer homology of fibred 3--manifolds for $\s\in\mathcal{S}(Y|F)$.
 In Section \ref{section3}, we give a definition of quilted Floer homology in the language of Heegaard Floer theory and prove that it is isomorphic to the Heegaard Floer homology for the spin$^c$ structures under consideration.
 Here, we give several corollaries of our first main result, including new calculations of Heegaard Floer homology groups and a characterization of Juh\'asz's sutured Floer homology.
-In Section \ref{section4}, we prove our second main theorem, namely that the group defined in Section \ref{section3} is isomorphic to the original definition of quilted Floer homology in terms of holomorphic quilts.
-As a corollary, we give a new and simple proof of Floer's excision theorem.
+In Section \ref{section4}, we give a complete definition of $QFH(Y,f,\s)$ and we prove our second main theorem, namely that the group defined in Section \ref{section3} is isomorphic to the original definition of quilted Floer homology in terms of holomorphic quilts.
 Finally in Section \ref{4manifolds} we discuss the extension of this isomorphism to four-manifold invariants.

 We now proceed to review the theories and the notation that are involved in our theorem.